cmharlow/rialto-wiki/RIALTO-Solr-Setup.md

+The primary purpose of Solr in RIALTO is as a backing store for the webapp.
+It holds data that is derived from the canonical store.

 For production we have been asked (by Operations) to use our in-house DLSS Solr Cloud.
 However, due to development work being done in the near future on our Solr Cloud, and due to network/firewall requirements, we'll have to use a Solr instance in the AWS cloud for the moment.

 ## EC2 Setup